Japan expresses dismay as EU ‘deplores’ passage of new law, prompting China to denounce interference in its affairs.

 China first announced its plan to impose the legislation on the eve of the National People’s Congress last month, after nearly a year of protests in the territory that began over a now-withdrawn extradition bill with the mainland.

-The security bill gave renewed momentum to the protests, which had calmed as the coronavirus pandemic made it more difficult to hold mass gatherings, and triggered condemnation from countries including the United States and the United Kingdom.
+The security bill gave renewed momentum to the protests, which had calmed as the coronavirus pandemic made it more difficult to hold mass gatherings, and triggered condemnation from countries including the UK and the United States.

-On Tuesday, more than 100 protesters gathered at a luxury mall in Hong Kong’s Central business district, chanting slogans including “free Hong Kong, revolution now”, with several holding up a flag representing an independent Hong Kong as well as posters condemning the law.
+On Tuesday, more than 100 protesters gathered at a shopping centre in Hong Kong’s Central business district, chanting slogans including “free Hong Kong, revolution now”, with several holding up a flag representing an independent Hong Kong as well as posters condemning the law.

 Activists are calling for fresh protests on July 1 even though police have said rallies cannot happen because of the coronavirus.
 Some 4,000 police are expected to be on standby on Wednesday when an official ceremony also takes place.

 Al Jazeera’s Adrian Brown, reporting from Hong Kong, said the mood in the city was sombre.

 The passage of the law has “had an immediate and chilling impact.
 We went out on the streets at lunchtime to speak to ordinary people at lunchtime to try and gauge their opinions and none of them wanted to comment – that’s very unusual here in Hong Kong,” he said.

 “People are now going to vote with their feet and leave in droves.”

 Authorities in Beijing and Hong Kong have repeatedly said the legislation is aimed at a few “troublemakers” and will not affect rights and freedoms, nor investor interests.